 So let’s talk about how I plan to wash my kid’s genes so their risk is not as great.
 It’s simple really, I’m going to raise my kids with my current autoimmune-friendly lifestyle!

 If every lifestyle change I make helps to reduce inflammation (by default chronic inflammation, i.e. autoimmune disease), then my kids become significantly less likely to develop one of these diseases.

 That’s what I would do if I was diagnosed with Celiac disease today.

 Celiac disease isn’t that tough of an autoimmune disease.
 It takes some initially difficult changes, but once they are made, life can return to normal (mostly).
-Even the conventional team makes claims like this.

 However, making one change like going gluten-free, even if it makes the symptoms go away, doesn’t mean you are healing your body.